phyletica/SumTimes/doc/source/intro/background.rst

 The main inputs to |sumtimes|_ are:

-*   One or more posterior sample of trees
+*   One or more posterior samples of trees
 *   Nodes of interest in those trees
 *   Expressions of divergence-time scenarios of interest